remarkjs/remark-inline-links/readme.md

 ###### `options.commonmark`

-Handle definitions as commonmark (`boolean`, default: `false`).
+Handle definitions as CommonMark (`boolean`, default: `false`).
-The default behaviour is to prefer the last found duplicate definition.
+The default behavior is to prefer the last found duplicate definition.
 Turn on to use CommonMark handling of duplicate definitions: use the first definition, ignore duplicate definitions.